 On Clark Street, you’ll find a stretch of locally owned restaurants and bars that always bustling with visitors and locals.
-If you’re looking to take home a unique piece of Chicago, explore the Andersonville Galleria.
-This multi-level labyrinth is where dozens of local artisans sell their handcrafted ware.
-Or check out Foursided, an LGBTQ-owned gem that stocks tons of cute and modern gifts and home decor.
+Nearby, James Beard Award finalist Nobody’s Darling is a Black queer woman-owned cocktail bar.
+And make sure to check out Foursided, an LGBTQ-owned gem that stocks tons of cute and modern gifts and home decor.

 Go under-the-radar in Rogers Park

-Also in Rogers Park, the Glenwood Avenue Arts District boasts a highly innovative theatre scene that includes the likes of Babes with Blades Theatre Company, which uses stage combat to place women and their stories center stage; BoHo Theatre, which examines human relationships through the filters of truth, beauty, freedom, and love; boldly original The Factory Theater; and song-and-dance impresarios Theo Ubique Cabaret Theater.
+Also in Rogers Park, the Glenwood Avenue Arts District boasts a highly innovative theatre scene that includes the likes of Babes with Blades Theatre Company, which uses stage combat to place women and their stories center stage; BoHo Theatre, which examines human relationships through the filters of truth, beauty, freedom, and love; and song-and-dance impresarios Theo Ubique Cabaret Theater.